MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

         </tr><tr>
             <td>note</td>
             <td><a href="#T_Note">Note</a>[]</td>
             <td>Free form text to clarify or explain the Product Order Item.
 Only new notes can be entered.
 The Buyer and Seller cannot modify an existing Note.
 The Buyer creates a Note when creating the Product Order Item or when updating it.
 The Seller may add notes at any time.
+This is not to be used to inform the Seller of Actions that the Buyer wishes performed.
 </td>
             <td>Note</td>
         </tr><tr>